masumshahjunayed/Real-Time-Human-Detection/README.md

 Table of Contents
-Real-time object detection with deep learning and OpenCV Introduction
+Real-time object detection with deep learning and OpenCV -Introduction
-Ubuntu 16+: How to install OpenCV
+-Ubuntu 16+: How to install OpenCV
-#1.
-Install OpenCV dependencies.
+1. Install OpenCV dependencies.
-#2.
-Download OpenCV
+2. Download OpenCV
-#3.
-Setup your python environment (3+)
+3. Setup your python environment (3+)
-Creating your Python environment.
+-Creating your Python environment.
-Verifying that you are in the “cv” virtual environment Install NumPy into your Python virtual environment
+-Verifying that you are in the “cv” virtual environment -Install NumPy into your Python virtual environment
-#4.
-Configuring and compiling OpenCV
+4. Configuring and compiling OpenCV
-#5.
-Finish your OpenCV installation
+5. Finish your OpenCV installation

-For Python 2.7:
-For Python 3.5:
+-For Python 3.5:
 #6.
 Testing your OpenCV installation
 Object detection in video with deep learning and OpenCV - Real-time deep learning object detection results Bibliography & sources